0x62797465/0x62797465.github.io/_posts/2024-03-25-Psychological Warfare.md

 comments: false
 ---

-Did you know that the mov instruction in x86 is Turing complete :D?
+In this writeup I analyze a movfuscated binary that takes no input and gives no output, using diffing and tracing the flag is obtained.

 ---